yiisoft/yii2/extensions/smarty/README.md

 -----------

 This extension has to be registered prior to usage.
-To do this add the following to the $rendereres property of the view instance you want to use this with:
+To enable this view renderer add it to the $rendereres property of your view object.

 Example:
 ```php